Scheduled MonumentsEnglandRoyal Military Canal, Honeypot Cottage to West Hythe Dam

 What is Royal Military Canal, Honeypot Cottage to West Hythe Dam?

-Royal Military Canal, Honeypot Cottage to West Hythe Dam, is a defensive earthwork constructed during the Napoleonic Wars.
+The Royal Military Canal is a fortification constructed between 1804 and 1807 as a defensive measure against the threat of French invasion during the Napoleonic Wars.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005113.

 Who is responsible for protecting Royal Military Canal, Honeypot Cottage to West Hythe Dam?